orbital-js/orbital-old-framework/README.md

 ### Inspiration
 I was writing an API for Canal, and I found that I had to write a significant amount of extra code to just get and save data from my database.
 Then it hit me: there should be a framework for this.
 So I am making it right now!
 Any help would be greatly appreciated.

+### Getting Started
+The best way to start using Boat is to check out the [starter project](https://github.com/getcanal/boat-starter).
+It has thorough documentation and a detailed hello-world app to get you started using Boat.
+Feel free to use it for your own projects, too!
+We're currently working on writing detailed docs for Boat, but when they are available, they will be listed here.